sal55/langs/Compilertest2.md

 The (bb) against my implentations means compiled with 'bb -opt'. (gcc) means transpiled to C and compiled with 'gcc -O3'.

-(Note: MS has been abandoned.
-QQ is a new product but which can't yet run code.
-Time is for compiling to internal bytecode, but excludes fixups necessary to run the code.)
+(Note: An earlier project 'MS' has been abandoned.
+'QQ' is a new product but which can't yet run code.
+Time is for compiling to internal bytecode.
+Internal timing is 0.6 seconds, or 16700 functions/second, or 1.15Mlps)